 Stockler, Asher.
 "NEW RACE IN AMERICA SURVEY HIGHLIGHTS ‘RACIAL RESIDENTIAL SEGREGATION’."
 Newsweek, 8 May 2019, www.newsweek.com/race-america-survey-diversity-segregation-1419850.
 Accessed 8 May 2019.

 Citation Format for eBooks

-Begin the entry in the works-cited list like the entry for a comparable printed work and end it with a designation of the medium of publication.
-The medium is the type of electronic file, such as Kindle file, Nook file, EPUB file, or PDF file.
+Begin the entry in the works-cited list like the entry for a comparable printed book.
+If you know the type of eBook you consulted (e.g., Kindle, EPUB), specify it instead of “e-book."
 If you cannot identify the file type, use Digital file.

 Rowley, Hazel.
 Franklin and Eleanor: An Extraordinary Marriage.
-New York: Farrar, 2010.
-Kindle file.
+Kindle ed.
+Farrar, 2010.

-An online book may be the electronic text of part or all of a printed book, or a book-length document available only on the Internet (e.g., a work of hyperfiction).
+An eBook may be the electronic text of part or all of a printed book, or a book-length document available only on the Internet.

 Online book chapter: